dgnorth/drift/drift-tutorial.md

 # Drift TutoralThis tutorial takes you through the initial steps in setting up a Drift development environment and run the basic Drift services on your local workstation.## Create a new everything from scratch.
-Scenario: A game company called **KneeDeep Studios** with a title called **Snowfall**.### Install Pre-requisites> Note: Drift is Python based.
+Scenario: A game company called **KneeDeep Studios** with a title called **Snowfall**.### Install Pre-requisitesThe tutorial assumes you are using [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh).
+Please install and use it before continuing.
+[OSX setup](http://sourabhbajaj.com/mac-setup/iTerm/zsh.html) is available as well.
+> Note: Drift is Python based.
 [Virtual envs](http://docs.python-guide.org/en/latest/dev/virtualenvs/) are nice.
 It's a good idea to `pip install virtualenv virtualenvwrapper` and do `mkvirtualenv drift` and work within that virtual environment.
 For local development, the following packages are needed:
-#### OSX```bashpip install git+https://github.com/dgnorth/drift-base.git@feature/drift-configbrew install postgresqlbrew install redis```
+#### OSX```bashpip install git+https://github.com/dgnorth/drift-config.gitpip install git+https://github.com/dgnorth/drift-base.git@feature/drift-configbrew install postgresqlbrew install redis```

 Run the Redis server simply by executing `redis-server`.